benabraham/bs4-nodejs-static/README.md

 `index.css` is compiled from `src/scss/index.scss` by [Sass](http://sass-lang.com/).

-In the case you don't know _Scss_ syntax or don't want to use it just type plain CSS in `src/scss/_base.scss`.
+You don't know _Scss_ syntax or don't want to use it?
+Just use plain CSS in `src/scss/_base.scss`.

 ## HTML (Twig templates)